sylvainmetayer/agent-ready/README.md

 ## Authors

-- Tiphaine GIRARDOT
+- Tiphaine GIRARDOT - Story, Design and development
-- Sylvain METAYER
+- Sylvain METAYER - Development

+## Instructions

+Handle automatics actions, hits, life, a 15-20 sections' scenario, and at least 2 more functionality.

+- CSS/HTML must be cohrent with your story
+- To return your project, send an email ([sbenard@mtwin.fr](mailto:sbenard@mtwin.fr)) with the solution.
+- The subject of the mail must be "SWORD Name 1, Name 2".
+- The project must be return as ZIP, URL, or attachments.

 ## Requirements